microsoft/DNS-Challenge/README.md

 - Python libraries: soundfile, librosa

 **NOTE:** git LFS is *no longer required* for DNS Challenge.
-Please use the `download-dns-challenge-5.sh` script in this repo to download the data.
+Please use the `download-dns-challenge-5*.sh` scripts in this repo to download the data.

 ## Usage: